 Clinical epidemiology based on reporting of laboratory-confirmed cases of SARS-CoV-2 has limitations.
-Household transmission studies in South African urban and rural settings have demonstrated that a large proportion of cases are asymptomatic, and a large proportion of these cases so mild as not to elicit health seeking, and that laboratory-confirmed cases likely represent less than 10% of SARS-CoV-2 cases prevalent in a community at any given time Secondly, there is increasing use of rapid antigen detection tests in clinical settings.
+Household transmission studies in South African urban and rural settings have demonstrated that a large proportion of cases are asymptomatic or so mild as not to elicit health seeking, and that laboratoryconfirmed cases likely represent less than 10% of SARS-CoV-2 cases prevalent in a community at any given time.
+Secondly, there is increasing use of rapid antigen detection tests in clinical settings.
 Results of these tests may not be reported to surveillance networks.
 Consequently, laboratory diagnosis is increasingly less representative of the burden of disease.